dtrungtin/covid-si-scraper/README.md

-# Coronavirus stats in the Switzerland from official source
+# Coronavirus stats in the Slovenia from official source
-Gets an actual number of tested cases, number of confirmed cases and number of deaths by COVID-19 in the Switzerland from https://www.bag.admin.ch/bag/en/home/krankheiten/ausbrueche-epidemien-pandemien/aktuelle-ausbrueche-epidemien/novel-cov/situation-schweiz-und-international.html.
+Gets an actual number of confirmed cases by COVID-19 in the Slovenia from https://www.gov.si/en/news/2020-03-12-slovenia-declares-coronavirus-epidemic/.

-Latest data are available at this URL: https://api.apify.com/v2/key-value-stores/lDegAca820XgvjE0C/records/LATEST?disableRedirect=true.
+Latest data are available at this URL: https://api.apify.com/v2/key-value-stores/603AyvQ8QjyqmnZx6/records/LATEST?disableRedirect=true.

-You can find a dataset with unique history items here https://api.apify.com/v2/datasets/73pVXuygDYAtIMOhI/items?format=json&clean=1.
+You can find a dataset with unique history items here https://api.apify.com/v2/datasets/H6HKZRQr8I81bClnb/items?format=json&clean=1.

 URL is being actualized every 5 minutes.